1. What is Veterans Treatment Court?

 - substance abuse,

-The goal of Veteran’s Court is to restore veterans to the law-abiding citizens they were before their experience in the military.
+The goal of Veteran’s Court is to restore you to the law-abiding citizen you were before your experience in the military.

 Veteran’s Court takes approximately one year to complete.
-Veterans who successfully complete the program will have their criminal convictions sealed.
+If you successfully complete the program, you will have your criminal convictions sealed.1

 Treatment in Veteran’s Court can include some or all of the following (as needed):